psmd-iberutaru/OpihiExarata/docs/source/technical/algorithms/polynomial_propagation.rst

 (:py:class:`opihiexarata.propagate.polynomial.LinearPropagationEngine`) and
 second order (quadratic) polynomial (:py:class:`opihiexarata.propagate.polynomial.QuadraticPropagationEngine`).
-Higher order polynomials and more complicated functions often over fit as typically there are only a few observations and thus few :math:`(\alpha, \delta, t)` pairs for fitting.
+Higher order polynomials and more complicated functions often over-fit (and are otherwise overcomplicated) as typically there are only a few observations and thus few :math:`(\alpha, \delta, t)` sets for fitting.

 Wrap Around
 -----------